drush-ops/drush/README.txt

 ------------
 For Linux/Unix/Mac:
   1. Untar the tarball into your module directory (sites/all/modules)
-  2. Enable drush.module and any submodules you want to use
+  2. Enable drush.module and any submodules you want to use.
+You must enable the CVS or wget modules if you want to install modules (you do).
   3. (optional, but recommended:) To ease the use of drush,
      - create a link to drush.php in a directory that is in your $PATH, e.g.:
        $ ln /path/to/drush.php /usr/bin/drush